Historical Dictionary of Science Fiction

 groundside adv.
 (1951) = planetside adv.

 group mind n.
-(1930) a collective intelligence composed of individual intelligences combined into a larger whole; hive mind n.
+(1930) a collective intelligence composed of individual intelligences combined into a larger whole, esp. where the resulting consciousness exerts control over its constituent members; hive mind n.

 gynoid n.
 (1979) a robot having female or feminine characteristics; = robotrix n.